-For most Social Security recipients, no. That’s due to the “hold harmless” provision of the Social Security Act, which prevents Social Security payments from going down because Medicare premiums go up.
+For most Social Security recipients, no. That’s due to the “hold harmless” provision of the Social Security Act, which prevents benefit payments from going down because Medicare Part B premiums go up.

-But … rising Medicare premiums can prevent your Social Security benefits from going up, or going up as much as they otherwise would, by eating into increases from cost-of-living adjustments (COLAs).
+But … rising Medicare premiums can prevent your benefits from going up, or going up as much as they otherwise would, by eating into increases from cost-of-living adjustments (COLAs).

 Keep in mind

 - “Hold harmless” does not apply if you:

 - The provision does not apply in the year you initially enroll in Part B, regardless of how you pay your premium.